 From 2017 to date, the Recovery Plan has been complied with and payments have been made to various creditors with the approved plan.

-On April 24, 2022, the aforementioned judge, among other things, declared that the obligations assumed by the commercial subsidiaries have been fulfilled and, by virtue of this, decreed the closure of said judicial process; therefore, its compliance will continue, and payments will be made to various creditors under the guidelines of said plan.
+On April 24, 2022, the aforementioned judge, among other things, declared that the obligations assumed by the commercial subsidiaries have been fulfilled and, by virtue of this, decreed the closure of said judicial process.

 2. Closing of bank transactions: